 Dorset Community Energy is a not-for-profit Community Benefit Society whose aims include financial and educational benefits to schools.

-We are currently seeking funding to enable us to roll out these resources to all schools in Dorset.
+We are currently seeking funding to enable us to work with teachers to develop more sustainable energy teaching resources and to roll these out to all schools in Dorset.

 Solar energy experiments handbook for primary schools

 Schools can borrow a box of solar experiments including solar panels and small motors and an associated resource guide.
 The experiments and guide have been developed by Alison Jay, the Dorset County Council Sustainable Schools Project Officer and a small group of Dorset Community Energy volunteers.

 Simple experiments such as decorating a paper plate and mounting it on a small solar-powered motor have been a great success with younger pupils.
 Children are fascinated by the way the spinning colours change as the solar panel is tilted at different angles to the sun.
 We also supply a multimeter so the children can see the voltage change as the decorated paper plate spins slower and faster.

 Making a simple solar-powered model – video

 Pete West, Dorset Community Energy secretary and a volunteer helping with educational activities, has produced a short video to demonstrate how to make a spinning paper plate solar model, which has proved popular with children of primary school age.

 The video can be viewed on YouTube at this link https://youtu.be/sHzHEC_SyIc

 Dorset Community Energy has been piloting state-of-the-art monitoring systems to enable pupils and school staff to view the daily solar energy generation online from any computer in the school and via a wall -mounted display screen in the school foyer.